 • When introducing a new skill (e.g., how to write a persuasive paragraph), use Vygotsky: model it, scaffold it, fade it.

-• When you want pupils to deepen understanding and challenge their own assumptions (e.g., a history or English debate about morality), use Piaget: curate a scenario or task that creates cognitive conflict.
+• When you want learners to deepen understanding and challenge their own assumptions (e.g., a history or English debate about morality), use Piaget: curate a scenario or task that creates cognitive conflict.
 Let them argue, explore, and construct their own refined understanding.

 How you assess learning reflects which theory guides your thinking.